SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 - **Mediator**: this pattern is implemented by having a **single object responsible** for the **communication** between various other modules of the application

-That way we avoid too many direct relationships between components.
+That way, we avoid too many direct relationships between components.

 [image assetsSrc="js-application-design-patterns-09.png" /]

-- **Observer**: this is a pattern in which an object called **subject** maintains a list of **dependant** objects and notifies them of any state changes, usually through calling one of their methods
+- **Observer**: this is a pattern in which an object called **subject** maintains a list of **dependant** objects and notifies them of any state changes, usually by calling one of their methods

-The **Observer** pattern facilitates a good object-oriented design and promotes loose coupling.
+The **Observer** pattern facilitates a great object-oriented design and promotes loose coupling.

 [image assetsSrc="js-application-design-patterns-10.png" /]

-- **Visitor** - this pattern is useful when there is a **collection of objects** new functionality needs to be added to them without changing the objects themselves
+- **Visitor** - this pattern is practical when there is a **collection of objects** new functionality needs to be added to them without changing the objects themselves

-The new logic is added to a new object called the **visitor**.
+The new logic is assigned to a newly-created object, called the **visitor**.

 [image assetsSrc="js-application-design-patterns-11.png" /]